Portuguese Malacca: Gateways

 Of these four gateways only two were in common use and open to traffic: the Gate of Santo António linking to the suburb of Yler and the western gate at the Custom House Terrace, giving access to Tranqueira and its bazaar.

-Destruction
+Legacy

 After almost 300 years of existence, in 1806, the British, unwilling to maintain the fortress and wary of letting other European powers take control of it, ordered its slow destruction.
 The fort was almost totally demolished but for the timely intervention of Sir Stamford Raffles visiting Malacca in 1810.
 The only remnants of the earliest Portuguese fortress in Southeast Asia is the Porta de Santiago, now known as the A Famosa.